thinkC/terraform-spotify/README.md

 ![songs_byID](./img/terraform-byID.PNG)

-### Create a playlist by searching for the Song Artist
+## Create a playlist by Song Artist name
+Next, we create a Spotify playlist by using the Artist name.
 Below script searches two songs by there Artist.

 ```bash